Misperception and informativeness in statistical discrimination: Introduction

 \subsection{Related literature}

-We contribute to the statistical-discrimination literature initiated by \textcite{Phelps1972book,Phelps1972,AignerCain1977}, which shows how pay gaps can arise from firms' inference problem of estimating workers' unobservable skills from observables such as test scores and CVs. \footnote{A related but distinct literature following \textcite{Arrow1973}, also called ``statistical discrimination,'' studies pay gaps arising from ``bad equilibria'' rather than from inference.
-For an overview of both theoretical literatures, see \textcite{FangMoro2011,Onuchic2023}.} Within this literature, we take inspiration from \textcite{ChambersEchenique2021}, borrowing (and slightly enriching) their simple but general ``Phelpsian'' model of the labor market.
+We contribute to the statistical-discrimination literature initiated by \textcite{Phelps1972book,Phelps1972,AignerCain1977}, which shows how pay gaps can arise from firms' inference problem of estimating workers' unobservable skills from observables such as test scores and CVs. \footnote{One active strand of this literature concerns tests for distinguishing empirically between statistical and taste-based discrimination \parencite[e.g.][]{MartinMarx2021,Marx2022,BharadwajDebRenou2024,GaeblerGoel2025}.
+A related but distinct literature following \textcite{Arrow1973}, also called ``statistical discrimination,'' studies pay gaps arising from ``bad equilibria'' rather than from inference.
+For an overview of both theoretical literatures, see \textcite{FangMoro2011,Onuchic2025}.} Within this literature, we take inspiration from \textcite{ChambersEchenique2021}, borrowing (and slightly enriching) their simple but general ``Phelpsian'' model of the labor market.

 Most work on statistical discrimination has focused on the impact on pay of differential informativeness of observables about skill, under the assumption that firms accurately perceive the distribution of skills. \footnote{See the systematic literature review by \textcite{BohrenHaggagImasPope2025}.} More recent work has argued for the importance of misperceptions in explaining empirical patterns of discrimination \parencite[e.g.][]{BohrenImasRosenberg2019,BohrenHaggagImasPope2025}. \footnote{One could also consider misperceptions about the structure of correlation between observables and skill.
 We discuss this possibility in \cref{sec:concl}.} Our analysis elucidates how informativeness and misperception interact to determine pay gaps.